js1019/PlanetaryModels/README.md

 - **modelbuilder**: scripts to build finite-element matrices and other information;

-- **packages**: external packages to build the mesh, compute the reference gravity and visual the modeling results;
+- **packages**: external packages to build the mesh, compute the reference gravity and visualize the modeling results;

 - **radialmodels**: scripts and data that contain information about radial planetary models from the existing literature;